maxou75/keewe-test/README.md

 - Payment
 - Payments history

 For each component, I used Axios API requests to get the necessary data at initialization.
-For the conversions and the payment page, there are forms that allows you to fill required data before validating.
-Validation will be a Post to the backend api.
+For the conversions and the payment page, there are forms that allow you to fill required data before validating.
+Validation will be a Post to the backend API.
-For the history, I get all the payments from backend and display them into a table.
+For the history, I get all the payments from the backend and display them in a table.
-The bank data info in the payment are encrypted before being sent using CryptoJS and a simple key `secret_key`.
+The bank data information in the payment is encrypted before being sent using CryptoJS and a simple key `secret_key`.